1954 - 1994

 On April 14, 1982, Campbell brutally murdered Renae Wicklund, her nine-year-old daughter Shannah, and neighbor Barbara Hendrickson.
 Their bodies were discovered with their throats cut.
 Campbell was quickly linked to the crime through forensic evidence, including fingerprints and stolen jewelry found in his possession.

 Campbell was arrested and charged with first-degree murder and second-degree theft.
 He was convicted of three counts of murder on November 26, 1982 and sentenced to death less than a month later.
 Campbell's trial was marked by his lack of remorse and disturbing details of the crime.
 Despite multiple appeals, his sentence was upheld.
-On May 27, 1994, Charles Rodman Campbell was executed by hanging.
+On 27 May 1994, Charles Rodman Campbell was executed by hanging at the Washington State Penitentiary in Walla Walla.